Suture Anchors screws Introduction, Uses & Surgical Technique

 Suture Anchors screws Contraindications

-• All associated diseases which could endanger the function and success of the implant.
+• All associated diseases which could endanger the function and success of the Suture Anchors screws.

 Warnings and Precautionary for Suture Anchors screws